BoxCubed/Enfinity/README.md

 # Enfinity
-This is a personal project that im working on alone.
-This game is a side-scroller made using the LibGDX and Box2d api's If this game goes well then i willl make an Android & iOS version.
+This is a 3D project that we are working on.
+This game still needs a basic idea but will  be made using the LibGDX and Bullet api's.

-ps. feel free to use this for educational purposes
+If this game goes well then it might be released on the Android app store.
+Sadly not ios until the shitheads there decide to not only let mac develop apps (Or we find a willing friend). ps. feel free to use this for educational purposes (if the game never gets realesed on the play store).

-Game by Tej Sidhu
+Game idea by Tej Sidhu, developed by BoxCubed.